 “If I know a job needs to be done, I’ll do it.
 I was based at a building in Perth and if the boss came in, I would even make sure the floors were swept.
 I know you don’t learn from cleaning, but a clean workshop always looks good to the customer.”

 In a short amount of time, Lee has proven himself to be a valuable and committed apprentice.
-MIGAS are a well-respected workforce development organisation who are highly experienced in matching motivated and mature apprentices with host companies in a variety of industries.
+MIGAS is a well-respected workforce development organisation who are highly experienced in matching motivated and mature apprentices with host companies in a variety of industries.

 Lee Bronkhorst Press: